cyrusin/dotvim/README.md

 files
 -----
-copy the _vimrc to .vimrc, and mv it to your $HOME.
+Copy the _vimrc to .vimrc, and mv it to your $HOME.

 plugins
 -------